 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Textiles in Ghana carry a far greater importance than you might expect.
-This unit will help you to understand how textiles can carry an assortment of meanings and values, including wealth, status and office.
+This free course will help you to understand how textiles can carry an assortment of meanings and values, including wealth, status and office.

-- have an awareness of the ways in which meanings and values are assigned to textiles;
+- demonstrate an awareness of the ways in which meanings and values are assigned to textiles

-- have an understanding of the changing history of the making of kente and adinkra;
+- understand the changing history of the making of kente and adinkra

-- be able to discuss the role of the market place in the changing history of kente and adinkra making.
+- discuss the role of the market place in the changing history of kente and adinkra making.

 - Current section: Introduction

 - 1 The meanings and values of textiles in Ghana